serkanh/sre-bot/README.md

 ## Features (Potential - To be updated)

-The SRE Assistant could potentially:
+The SRE Assistant currently includes tools for interacting with Kubernetes clusters:

-- []  Check the status of services and infrastructure components.
+- List resources (Namespaces, Deployments, Pods, Services, Secrets, DaemonSets, ConfigMaps) across all namespaces or within a specific namespace.
+- Get detailed information about specific Deployments and Pods.
+- Scale Deployments.
-- Retrieve metrics from monitoring systems (e.g., Prometheus, Datadog).
+- Retrieve logs from Pods.
-- Fetch logs for specific services or applications.
-- Provide summaries of ongoing alerts or incidents.
-- Assist with deployment rollbacks or status checks.
-- Manage on-call schedules or escalations (if integrated).
-- Retrieve system configuration details.
-- Perform health checks on demand.
+- Get resource health information.
-- Answer questions based on runbooks or internal documentation.

-*(Please update this section with the actual implemented features)*
+- Fetch cluster events.

+*(This list is based on tools defined in `agent_root/agent.py`.
+Future features might include AWS interactions, etc.)*

 ## Prerequisites

-- Python 3.10+
+- Python 3.10+ (as defined in `Dockerfile`)
+- Docker and Docker Compose
 - Google API key for Gemini access (https://aistudio.google.com/apikey)
-- Access credentials/configurations for any systems the bot needs to interact with (e.g., monitoring APIs, cloud providers, incident management tools).
+- Access credentials/configurations for any systems the bot needs to interact with:
+    - Configured `kubectl` access to your Kubernetes cluster (`~/.kube/config`).
+    - *(Optional)* Configured AWS credentials (`~/.aws/credentials` and `~/.aws/config`) if using AWS tools.
-- Required Python packages (see `requirements.txt`):
+- Required Python packages (see `agent_root/requirements.txt`):
     - `google-adk`
-  - `kubernetes>=28.1.0` *(If Kubernetes interaction is needed)*
+    - `kubernetes>=28.1.0`
-  - `python-dateutil>=2.8.2` *(If date/time manipulation is needed)*
+    - `python-dateutil>=2.8.2`
+    - `ruff` (for formatting and linting)
     *(Add other necessary packages)*

-## Installation
+## Installation (Local Development - Optional)

+While running via Docker is recommended, you can set up a local environment:

 1. Clone this repository:
     ```bash